LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D1-IntroToCourse.md

 ## Teaching Style and Modality

-This is my (Brian) second time teaching this course.
-The course materials were developed by Mari Good, who is now retired; most of the videos and teaching materials are hers.
+This course was developed by Mari Good, who is now retired; most of the videos and teaching materials are hers.

 Note that my grading rubrics and class policies are different from hers.
-Ignore anyting in her videos about these things, just pay attention to what she says about programming.
+Ignore anything in her videos about those things, just pay attention to what she says about programming.

 I will be partially adapting my teaching approach to her materials.
 Here's what this means for you: